Belarus crisis: Poland says migrants marching to border | DW | 15.11.2021

 Two Middle Eastern countries are also taking actions to deescalate the crisis.

-Iraq said it willl begin repatriating its citizens from the Polish-Belarusian border region starting on Thursday.
+Iraq said it would begin repatriating its citizens from the Polish-Belarusian border region starting on Thursday.

 The United Arab Emirates is also prohibiting Afghan, Syrian, Yemeni and Iraqi travelers from boarding flights to Minsk.